christihaze/cost-of-living-vs-wages/README.md

 Looks at each U.S. region side-by-side to see where paychecks actually stretch the furthest.

 Page 3 – Cost Breakdown by Category
-Shows which costs — like housing, food, or energy — have gone up the fastest, especially around COVID.
+Shows which costs — like housing, food, or energy,have gone up the fastest, especially around COVID.

 Page 4 – Real-World Impact: Wage vs Inflation Growth Lines up wage growth against inflation to see the gap between what people earn and what they spend.